 - Transfer the peanuts to your pressure cooker and add the salt and spices.
 Add the water.

-- Cook at high pressure for 1 hour, then do a 10 minute natural release (DO NOT press cancel when the Pot beeps after cooking – leave it at low pressure).
+- Cook at high pressure for 1 hour, then do a 15-minute natural release.

 - Let the peanuts sit in the pot until they're cool enough to handle (about 20 more minutes), then pop open one of the peanuts and taste it.
 If it's not easy to open and soft, bring the pot back to pressure for 5-10 more minutes, and do another natural release.
 Peanuts can vary in how hard they are, so cooking time will vary as well.
 If they're still not done after another round of cooking, do another 5 minutes, and keep going until they're nice and soft.